fenago/intro-ruby/lab_guides/Lab_1.md

-Figure 1.9: Output for user input in Ruby

 By using the `gets` method, we were able to capture input from the user.
 When you executed the Ruby file, the cursor stopped for the